visgl/deck.gl/docs/upgrade-guide.md

 | `useDevicePixelRatio` | `useDevicePixels` | |

+### Picking uniforms

+`renderPickingBuffer` and `selectedPickingColor` are deprecated, and will be removed in next major version.
+It is recommended to use `luma.gl` picking module.

 ### Viewports

 TODO: add a document explaining the hierarchies and recommended practices of using the provided viewports.

 ## Upgrading from deck.gl v4 to v4.1